ashmessier/SS_calculation/README.md

 * The final report can be found at stellar_structure_report.pdf.
 * Final plots and a machine readable table for a 2 solar mass star are included in the directory plots_2 and within the final report.
-* The output of the MESA calculation is in the LOGS directory.
+* The output of the MESA calculation is in the LOGS directory, with profile5 corresponding to the ZAMs structure of the star.
 * The Jupyter notebook file plotting_code.ipynb includes code to plot the MESA output and make additional figures.

 <img width="5062" height="2890" alt="rho_e_k_nablas_one" src="https://github.com/user-attachments/assets/f29bc1fb-9b3d-45da-8be1-2bb87e1cb1c3" />